SVBRD-LLM: Self-Verifying Behavioral Rule Discovery for Autonomous Vehicle Identification: Introduction

-This paper proposes the SVBRD-LLM framework, which leverages the zero-shot reasoning capabilities of LLMs to discover, verify, and apply interpretable behavioral rules from real-world traffic videos with commercial AVs.
-The framework transforms behavioral rule discovery into a comparative analysis and pattern induction problem, guiding the model to extract knowledge from data through natural language prompts.
-The entire process consists of three stages: the rule discovery stage generates structured behavioral rule hypotheses through comparative analysis of labeled vehicle trajectory data; the verification and refinement stage tests the predictive power of rules on independent datasets, performs reflective analysis of failure cases, and refines the rules; the final evaluation stage examines rule generalization for speed change prediction, lane change prediction, and vehicle identification.
+To address these challenges, this paper proposes \textbf{SVBRD-LLM} (Self-Verifying Behavioral Rule Discovery via Large Language Model), a unified framework which leverages the zero-shot reasoning capabilities of LLMs to automatically discover, verify, and apply interpretable behavioral rules from real-world traffic videos featuring commercial AVs (Figure \ref{fig:framework}).
+Specifically, the framework transforms behavioral rule discovery into a comparative analysis and pattern induction problem, enabling the LLM to to extract structured knowledge through natural language prompts.
+The overall workflow consists of three stages.
+First, the rule discovery stage generates structured rule hypotheses comprising numerical rules based on quantitative thresholds and behavioral statistical rules based on behavioral patterns through comparative analysis of labeled AV and HDV trajectory data.
+Second, tests rule performance on the vehicle identification task using an independent validation dataset, performs reflective analysis of failure cases, and iteratively refines the rules.
+Finally, the evaluation stage examines the generalization capability of the discovered rule set on the AV identification downstream task using an independent test dataset.
+The main contributions of this paper are summarized as follows: